15 best personal finance podcasts recommended by experts

 • Learn while multitasking: You can listen to financial podcasts while commuting, exercising, or doing chores, turning downtime into learning opportunities.
 Unlike books or courses that require dedicated time, podcasts about personal finance deliver bite-sized, actionable advice in 20-60 minute episodes.

 • Expert advice made simple: The best finance podcasts are often hosted by financial planners, entrepreneurs, or everyday people who’ve mastered money management.
-These experts share real-world strategies, helping beginners and seasoned savers alike make informed decisions.
+These experts share real-world strategies, helping beginners and seasoned savers make smarter choices, and when paired with resources like how to set financial goals, they become even more powerful tools for financial growth.

 • Inspiration from real stories: The top finance podcasts don’t just teach, they inspire.
-Many feature real-life stories from listeners who’ve paid off debt, built wealth, or achieved early retirement.
-When I heard how others have overcome challenges, it motivated me to take control of my finances, whether I'm tackling credit card debt or saving for a home.
+When I heard a story from a listener who paid off $20,000 in credit card debt, it motivated me to take control of my finances, whether I’m tackling credit card debt or learning how to save for a big purchase like a home.

 • Free and diverse insights: Good personal finance podcasts cover a wide range of topics, from basic budgeting to advanced investing strategies.
 Best of all, most financial podcasts are free, offering high-quality advice without the cost of a financial advisor.